wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Here is the ESD precaution I take whenever I handle a microcontroller:

 1. Touch the bare metal on the back of my desktop computer (its grounded).
-2. Then while still touching to the computer, touch the metal USB connector case on the microcontroller.
+2. Then touch the metal USB connector case on the microcontroller.

 Anti-static mat or anti-static wristband are also effective.
 Being tethered by an anti-static wristband can be inconvenient (wireless antistatic wrist straps are a scam).